avin2503/Sim2Seq/README.md

 Sim2Seq provides three nanopore signal generators: SimGen_Ideal.py, SimGen_Noise.py, and SimGen_Realistic.py.
 In my thesis, the signal generation and training data preparation were described as separate components.
 However, for simplicity and usability, these have been integrated.
 Each of these files performs two key tasks: (1) generates synthetic nanopore current signals based on a provided reference DNA genome and a 6-mer signal prediction model and (2) automatically converts the simulated signals into the required .npy files (chunks, references, and reference_lengths) for training a Bonito basecalling model from scratch.

 To note, SG_reference_genome.fna (the reference genome of Streptococcus dysgalactiae) and DNA_6mer_prediction_model.csv (the k-mer model provided by the CD Lab) were used for this thesis.
-These can be swapped for other files if needed, but must ensure that the file formats and structure are comparable.
+These can be swapped for other files if needed, but must ensure that the file formats and structures are compatible.

 ### Usage template for the signal generators